floodyberry/ed25519-donna/README.md

 Use `-DED25519_TEST` when compiling `ed25519.c` to use a deterministically seeded, non-thread safe CSPRNG variant of Bob Jenkins [ISAAC](http://en.wikipedia.org/wiki/ISAAC_%28cipher%29)

+##### Minor options

+Use `-DED25519_INLINE_ASM` to disable the use of custom assembler routines and instead rely on portable C.

+Use `-DED25519_FORCE_32BIT` to force the use of 32 bit routines even when compiling for 64 bit.

 ##### 32-bit